 3 Coverage Pitfalls to Avoid When Purchasing Poultry Farm InsuranceJune 20, 2019

 Farming, by nature, can be a volatile enterprise.
 Commodity prices are sometimes difficult to predict as is the price of livestock and other farm products.
 Oftentimes, farmers don’t have much say in the price they receive for their output or the price they must pay for inputs.
 Add to that the unpredictability of weather and you get a picture of the challenges each family farm faces in the 21st century.
+On top of that, there are coverage pitfalls to avoid when purchasing poultry farm insurance and other types of insurance for the farm.

-Still, there are aspects of farming that are well within the farmer’s control and, fortunately, one of those things in insurance.
+Still, there are aspects of farming that are well within the farmer’s control and, fortunately, one of those things is insurance.
 Farmers have the opportunity to choose the types and levels of coverage that they wish to purchase.
 This allows them to customize their insurance policy based on their own unique circumstances.

 However, with the insurance coverage selection process can come the potential for farmers to make some common mistakes if they aren’t aware of a couple of policy nuances that can appear within the policy language.
 This is especially true for poultry farmers who have confinement operations.
 These are a few potential coverage pitfalls to avoid when purchasing poultry farm insurance coverage for your poultry farm: